Contrary to popular belief, trusts are not estate planning tools used only by the ultra-wealthy.

 A trust can also hold income property.
 Income property is similar to rental property.
 The trust acts as a landlord.
 Income from rentals can be used to create a revenue stream for Beneficiaries.
 Similarly, an income-trust is able to provide consistent income to an individual.
 For example, this could mean the individual receives $1000 every two months (this could be any amount of money over any period of time set by the Grantor).

 A trust can also avoid probate of real property.
-For example, if you have a will, transferring title to real property to a Beneficiary typically requires that the Personal Representative acquire letters of administration (which is granted through an testate probate).
+For example, if you have a will, transferring title of real property to a Beneficiary typically requires that the Personal Representative acquire letters of administration (which is granted through an testate probate).
 A trust avoids these procedures.

 The Difference Between a Trust and a Will